koki-nakamura22/env-for-blog/content/posts/operating-vimeo-by-js.md

 <br>
 ---

-# Operating a embedded Vimeo video by JavaScript
+# Operating an embedded Vimeo video by JavaScript
 ## Loading the embedded Vimeo video to a HTML file
 First, load the embedded Vimeo video to a HTML file by iframe.
 In this article case, using a sample Vimeo video.